Vertebrates Vs Invertebrates

 7. Reproductive diversity

-Vertebrates exhibit diverse reproductive methods, including sexual reproduction with internal or external fertilisation, and a range of reproductive strategies such as oviparity (laying eggs) and viviparity (live birth).
+Vertebrates exhibit diverse reproductive methods, including sexual reproduction with internal or external fertilization, and a range of reproductive strategies such as oviparity (laying eggs) and viviparity (live birth).

 8. Diverse body plans